mennareda568/hospitallaravel/README.md

 This is a hospital management system written in php(Laravel)

 This has the following features:

-!Appointments Managment
+1_Appointments Managment:
 Book,view and delete appointments

-!Patients Managment
+2_Patients Managment:
 Manage patients information,medical history.

-!Doctor Managment
+3_Doctor Managment:
 Manage doctors profiles and their schedules

-!User Roles and Permissions:
+4_User Roles and Permissions:
 Define roles and permissions for different types of users such as admin,doctor and patient.

-User Role Based Access Control
+User Role Based Access Control:
-Admin
+.Admin
-Doctor
+.Doctor
-Patient
+.Patient

-*Login Details for Admin :
+* Login Details for Admin :
 email : admin@gmail.com
 Password : 12345678

-*Login Details for Doctor :
+* Login Details for Doctor :
 email : doctor@gmail.com
 Password : 12345678

-*Login Details for Patient :
+* Login Details for Patient :
 email : patient@gmail.com
 Password : 12345678